go-gurus/go_tour/examples/09-graphql-beer-fridge/SLIDES.md

 As a thirsty employee, I want:

-- the same functionality as gin/chi variant so I don't need two APIs
+- the same functionality as the REST API variant so I don't need two APIs
 - a built in filter for beer IBU and origin to discover new beers

 ----